jacksonthall22/SAN-strings/README.md

 If we have a `piece`, a `from_square`, and a `to_square`, how do we decide which (if any) discriminators the SAN move might require?
 I'm glad you asked—this repo has the answer.

-## Generation algorithms
+## SAN generation algorithms
 In a previous version of this code, special logic was used to manually handle all the edge cases for the different piece types.
 Unfortunately, this failed miserably, generating some syntactically-legal SAN moves that could never actually occur and failing to generate some that could.
 When I dug into the issues more deeply, I realized this problem is quite difficult to reason through.

-Now, the code uses a much more logical and generalized algorithm that was designed to resemble how a human might decide whether a particular `from_square` -> `to_square` move by a certain `piece` type could require a rank, file, and/or full-square discriminator, based on which other squares a piece of the same type could come from when moving to `to_square`.
+Now, the code uses three much more logical and generalized algorithms that were designed to resemble how a human might decide whether a particular `from_square` -> `to_square` move by a certain `piece` type could require a rank, file, and/or full-square discriminator respectively, based on which other squares a piece of the same type could come from when moving to `to_square`.
 Read on for the pseudocode, as well as some more intuitive explanations.